data-to-insight/d2i-contacts/README.md

 **To do/future list**
 1. We need the logic/agreed process to handle those cases where a trust has taken over for example, or LA admin area changed in such as bradford.gov.uk vs bradfordcft.org.uk and cheshirewest.gov.uk vs cheshirewestandchester.gov.uk and add them to the la_reference_data file + code.
-2. Is it worth adding a 'problem identified' flag column, to make filtering possible issue reocords post-processing efficient?
+2. Is it worth adding a 'problem identified' flag column on the output file, to make filtering possible issue reocords post-processing efficient?
-3. How to remove test records - test@d2i.org, robert.harrison@test-signup.gov.uk
+3. How to remove test records - test@d2i.org, robert.harrison@test-signup.gov.uk - we cannot just search for 'test' as might give false positives.
 4. Which flag column are we using to highlight non-LA contact?
-Do we need a d2i_tools column?
+Do we need a 'd2i_tools' column or use existing 'd2i'?
 5. Manual remove needed on such as socialfinnace.org.uk
-6. Regarding 2. - could check domain is not-LA, but has access to EH/Tools.....
+6. Regarding 2. - could have a check for when domain is not-LA, but has access to EH/Tools, have some similar name chaecks with different la address(people move la and dont update)